Bacillus mesentericus (100 Billion CFU/G)

 What is the best form of Bacillus mesentericus (100 Billion CFU/G)?

-100 Billion CFU/G is our top-rated form of Bacillus mesentericus (100 Billion CFU/G) — the form we recommend for its Best Absorption bioavailability.
-We compared 1 forms in our formulary.
+100 Billion CFU/G is our top-rated form of Bacillus mesentericus (100 Billion CFU/G), and we compared 1 forms in our formulary to rank it.

 ✓ Top Pick: 100 Billion CFU/G